Preparing for the arrival of your twins, triplets or more!

 There is nothing like meeting other parents who already have young twins, triplets or more for finding out what you really need to know – such as which equipment you will need extra sets of.
 You may even be able to pick up some useful items second-hand.

 Twins clubs are also a great place to take any older siblings for a visit to get them used to the idea of two or more arriving.
 Clubs usually go out of their way to make expectant parents welcome, and once your babies are here, they will offer a haven of friendly and understanding company.
-Find your nearest twins club.
+Find your nearest multiples club.

 Please also consider joining Tamba.
-Membership costs from £27 (less for those on a low income) and benefits include a members-only online messageboard where you can share experiences and pick up tips from other parents; a quarterly magazine; a pushchair/buggy guide; discounts with more than 100 companies; and access to useful resources (including factsheets, family days, and health and education professionals).
+Membership costs from £27 (less for those on a low income) and benefits include a members-only online messageboard where you can share experiences and pick up tips from other parents; a quarterly magazine; discounts with more than 100 companies; and access to useful resources (including factsheets, family days, and health and education professionals).

 Looking ahead: feeding and sleeping

 Pregnancy is a good time to think about how you might feed your babies.
 If you want to breastfeed – and lots of multiples mums do – then it can help to attend antenatal classes specifically for multiple pregnancies, as they usually have a session on breastfeeding.
 Contact us at Tamba to find out more about our own antenatal classes for those expecting twins or more.